ZayneHMaughan/CFBpredsR/README.md

 <!-- badges: end -->

-The goal of cfbpredsr is to …
+The goal of cfbpredsr is to create a model to predict and classify which teams make it to the playoffs given a year of statistics of any team.

 ## Installation